Facundo Cobos

-Facundo Cobos (born 19 February 1993) is an Argentine professional footballer who plays as a left-back for Argentine Primera División side Patronato.
+Facundo Cobos (born 19 February 1993) is an Argentine professional footballer who plays as a left-back for Primera Nacional side Estudiantes RC.

 Career

 Cobos had a youth spell with Boca Juniors, playing once for them at the 2012 U-20 Copa Libertadores.
 He also had time with All Boys and Independiente Rivadavia.
 His senior career began with Gutiérrez of Torneo Federal B in 2014.
 He made fifteen appearances in season one, before featuring twenty-nine times and scoring twice in 2015 which was spent in Torneo Federal A following promotion in 2014.
 In January 2016, Cobos joined Argentine Primera División side Godoy Cruz.
 His debut came on 23 April during a 1–0 win vs. San Martín.
 In October 2017, Cobos scored his first professional goal in a home win over Gimnasia y Esgrima.